GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 ### `self` Variable
 The `self` variable is a conventional name to indicate an instance itself.
 Placing `self` on variables or functions bounds them to an object, thus declares as attributes and methods.
 These attributes and methods can be accessed only from the instance.

-Variables and functions without `self` are local variables and functions inside the instance, and is not accessible.
+Variables and functions without `self` are local variables and functions inside the instance and are not accessible.
 Attempting to do so results "AttributeError".

 ```python
 # CREATING CLASS